 Click here for information from the MTTC about test objectives/content, study guides, practice tests, and information on testing centers.

-GVSU Candidates for Michigan teacher certification must pass the PRE prior to being admitted to the COE for teacher assisting.
+GVSU Candidates for Michigan teacher certification must pass the PRE prior to student teaching.
 The PRE consists of three subjects: Mathematics, Reading, and Writing.
 Click the link above for more details on the PRE, practice materials and resources, and alternative scoring options using ACT and MME scores for the PRE recently adopted by the Michigan Department of Education.

 Content area tests must be passed in both the major and minor endorsement areas in order to earn Michigan teacher certification.
 Click here for information on content area tests, including timing of when to take the exams, study guides, practice tests, and other testing resources.
 If you fall under the College of Education guidelines for Secondary Review, please see the College of Education for assistance in determining the appropriate timing for completing your content area exams.